leitingzhang/leitingzhang.github.io/_pages/about.md

 Leiting and Jackie attended the International Meeting on Lithium Batteries (IMLB) in Hong Kong and presented posters titled *Reversible Hydration Enabling High-Rate Aqueous Li-Ion Batteries* and *Bayesian Optimization-Based Robotic Screening of Electrolytes for Sustainable Aqueous Lithium-Ion Batteries*.

 ### 2024.06.06
-Prof. Veronica Augustyn from the North Carolina State University visited us and discussed the science of sustainable aqueous batteries.
+Prof. Veronica Augustyn from North Carolina State University visited us and discussed the science of sustainable aqueous batteries.
 [Link](https://www.linkedin.com/feed/update/urn:li:activity:7204516008290664448/)

 ### 2024.06.05
-Leiting represented Battery Sweden (BASE) to participate in the ALISTORE bi-annual meeting in Göteborg, Sweden.
+Leiting represented Batteries Sweden (BASE) to participate in the ALISTORE bi-annual meeting in Göteborg, Sweden.
 [Link](https://www.linkedin.com/feed/update/urn:li:activity:7204499716934451200/)

 ### 2024.06.03
 Inti was awarded this year's educational award from the K-section (Chemical Engineering section)!
 Congratulations, Inti!
 The nomination reads: *He received this award for the work he has done as a lab teacher in the Inorganic Chemistry course.
 He has contributed enormously to the learning of the students with his detailed and nuanced explanations.
 He has also made the lab a fun and safe place.
 This has made him worthy of K's educational award in 2024!*